You are here

 Before applying, applicants should review MassArt's admissions standards.

 Transfer applicants who meet specific prerequisites may apply for the spring semester which begins in January.
-The deadline for Spring 2018 has now passed; the deadline for Spring 2019 is October 15, 2018.
-The application will be available in September.
+The deadline is October 15, 2020; please check back in September to apply.

 Transfer application requirement checklist